• Home

 Navigator's Club rotational dining on the Disney Adventure — Art Deco interior with white tablecloths and velvet chairs

-Disney's signature concept: you rotate through three themed restaurants over the course of your cruise, and your wait staff follows you.
-By the second night, my server remembered my dining preferences without me saying a word.
-That personal touch is genuinely rare on a ship carrying nearly 7,000 passengers.
+You rotate through three themed restaurants over your cruise, and the same waitstaff team moves with you.
+By the second night, our team's regular servers remembered dining preferences and small requests without prompting.
+That personal touch is genuinely rare on a ship of nearly 7,000 guests, and it is one of the things this ship does better than the smaller, glossier Wish-class ships.

 Rotational dining food on the Disney Adventure — grilled tuna, prawn curry with roti, steamed fish, and truffle pasta